kit-data-manager/base-repo/INTERFACE.md

  - Graphical frontends ([frontend-collection/repo-management.html](https://github.com/kit-data-manager/frontend-collection))

 ### Elasticsearch Proxy
-If 'Enhanced Search' is enabled, an additional REST endpoint becomes available, which allows to tunnel search queries to the underlying Elasticsearch instance.
-The advantage for proxying Elasticsearch access is, that access restrictions enabled via 'Access Control' are included in the query such that only results accessible by the caller are returned.
+If [Enhanced Search](#enhanced-search-optional) is enabled, an additional REST endpoint becomes available, which allows to tunnel search queries to the underlying Elasticsearch instance.
+The advantage for proxying Elasticsearch access is, that access restrictions enabled via [Access Control](#access-control-optional) are included in the query such that only results accessible by the caller are returned.

 #### Documentation
  - [Search Configuration](https://kit-data-manager.github.io/webpage/base-repo/documentation/search-configuration.html)